svpino/ml.school/README.md

 1. If you can't access an existing AWS Account, set up a new account.
 Create a user that belongs to the "administrators" User Group.
 Ensure you use MFA (Multi-Factor Authentication).

-2. Set up an Amazon SageMaker domain.
-Create a new execution role and ensure it has access to the S3 bucket you'll use during this class.
-You can also specify "Any S3 bucket" if you want this role to access every S3 bucket in your AWS account.
+2. Set up an Amazon SageMaker domain and launch SageMaker Studio.

 3. Create a GitHub repository and clone it from inside SageMaker Studio.
 You'll use this repository to store the code used during this program.